rieckpil/progmot/content/post/writing-a-book-remotely.md

 Short intro about this article.
 What worked, how we organized ourselves.
 The book is all about AWS and Spring Boot.
 Getting your Spring Boot application into production.

+Our journey to write a technical book remotley together without having met each other in person before.

 Three co-authors: Tom, Björn, Philip.

 ## How we got together